-The security module is composed of two cards, one supporting the main processor, a crypto-processor, the FPGA, and the memory, the other supporting a second crypto-processor and the DSP.
+The internal secured module is composed of two cards, one supporting the main processor, a crypto-processor, the FPGA, and the memory, the other supporting a second crypto-processor and the DSP.
 The security module is potted with a hard epoxy resin and protected by an anti-intrusion film (Molex).
+As stated earlier, these measures were implemented to provide an additional layer of protection beyond the scope of the FIPS 140-2 level 3 being claimed.